Ingrid Bouwer Utne, Ph.D.

 Research Council of Norway

 The Research Council of Norway serves as the chief advisory body for the government authorities on research policy issues.
-The Research Council of Norway co-financed the IWASS workshop through the MAROFF knowledge-building project for industry ORCAS (Project number 280655) and the FRINATEK project UNLOCK (Project number 274441).
+The Research Council of Norway co-financed the IWASS workshop through the MAROFF knowledge-building project for industry ORCAS (Project number 280655).